Why employee recognition is so important – and how you can start doing it

 Measurable improvement in profitability

-Measuring the direct impact on profitability is difficult because it is only one of many factors influencing employees in every workplace.
+Measuring the direct impact of recognition on profitability is difficult because it is only one of many factors influencing employees in every workplace.
 However, case studies make a persuasive case that bottom line benefits have been achieved through recognition schemes.
 The Walt Disney World Resort established an employee recognition program that resulted in a 15% increase in staff satisfaction with their day-to-day recognition by their immediate supervisors.
 These results correlated highly with high guest-satisfaction scores, which showed a strong intent to return, and therefore directly flowed to increased profitability.

 On the other hand, the cost of extremely negative or ‘actively disengaged’ workers comprises a massive 10% of the US Gross Domestic Product annually, including workplace injury, illness, employee turnover, absences and fraud.
 On average, only about a third of US employees were engaged at work in 2016, which reflects their lack of motivation that recognition would help to address.